 This is a common situation, where the runner on 1st goes to 2nd.
 Do not score as a stolen base when the defence is indifferent to a base stealer's advance.
-Unless a play is made on the runner, score as a FC2 f.
-Illegal Running (IR)
+Unless a play is made on the runner, score as a FC2.

-Note - If the runner leaves with the release of the pitch on a genuine steal attempt, not just a lead off and a WP or PB results, he should be credited with a stolen base and the WP or PB ignored (Refer Rule 12, Sec.
+Note: If the runner leaves with the release of the pitch on a genuine steal attempt, not just a lead off and a WP or PB results, he should be credited with a stolen base and the WP or PB ignored.
+(Appendix 6, Sec.
 15 b).